sebi06/napari-czann-segment/README.md

 ![Train on APEER and use model in Napari](https://github.com/sebi06/napari-czann-segment/raw/main/readme_images/Train_APEER_run_Napari_CZANN_no_highlights_small.gif)

 ## Installation

+Before installing, please setup a conda environment.
+If you have never worked with conda environments, go through [this tutorial](https://biapol.github.io/blog/johannes_mueller/anaconda_getting_started/) first.

+You can then install `napari-czann-segment` via [pip]:

+    pip install napari-czann-segment

+## For developers

 - **Please clone this repository first using your favorite tool.**